#CFG

 If you want to know more about CFG and LLMs, Vermifuge's original paper is located here.
 I'd suggest giving it a read/listen:

-Do I need CFG prompts?
+#Do I need CFG prompts?

-will also help produce an effect on responses, which can accentuate chats and character interaction.
+No!
+CFG prompts are completely optional.
+Just adjusting the guidance scale above 1 will also help produce an effect on responses, which can accentuate chats and character interaction.

-What makes a good CFG prompt?
+#What makes a good CFG prompt?

 So, we established that CFG prompting is not the same as Stable Diffusion's negative tags and embeddings.
 How do we make a prompt?